jt-hill/jt-hill.github.io/_posts/2025-11-28-dropping-decimal.md

 ## Decimal is always right

+Every quant dev, financial data engineer, and fintech developer will learn
-Every financial engineer should learn early: *never use floating point for money*.
+early: *never use floating point for money*.
 The classic example gets trotted out in every intro CS course:

 ```python
 >>> 0.1 + 0.2